abpio/abp-commercial-docs/en/tutorials/book-store/part-2.md

 ### Creating a new book

 In this section, you will learn how to create a new modal dialog form to create a new book.
-The result dialog will be like that:
+The modal dialog will look like in the below image:

 ![bookstore-create-dialog](../../images/bookstore-create-dialog-2.png)

 #### Create the modal form

-Create a new razor page, named `CreateModal.cshtml` under the `Pages/Books` folder of the `Acme.BookStore.Web` project:
+Create a new razor page, named `CreateModal.cshtml` under the `Pages/Books` folder of the `Acme.BookStore.Web` project.

 ![bookstore-add-create-dialog](../../images/bookstore-add-create-dialog-v2.png)